MV Glen Sannox (2017): Service

 On 14 March 2025, Glen Sannox was placed out of service due to the discovery of a crack in the hull on a weld seam.
 After a dive inspection and a minor repair to the hairline crack during the following day, further testing was arranged prior to her returning to service on the afternoon of 16 March.
 UK Defence Journal said that similar minor repairs and adjustments were not unusual during the early months of service.

 In October 2025, Glen Sannox was again removed from service owing to the weld crack in the hull needing remedial work.
 After repairs were completed, she undertook berthing trials at Kennacraig, in addition to Port Askaig and Port Ellen on Islay before returning to service between Troon and Brodick on 14 October.
+A 'vibration issue' led to the vessel once again being withdrawn from service on 5 November 2025 to undergo further repairs on Merseyside.
+Glen Sannox was expected to return to service before Christmas, however further required work including steel strengthening relating to the vibration issues, and remedying a fault with the vessels anchor mechanism, pushed her return date back to 2 March 2026.
+Repair work to fix the vibration issue on MV Glen Sannox and her sister vessel, MV Glen Rosa, including a redesigned propellers, was expected to cost £3.2M according to Ferguson Marine.

+Despite returning to service on 6 March 2026, Glen Sannox was again removed from service on 16 March 2026 due to a port engine oil mist detector alarm.
+The vessel returned to service for 20 March 2026, but failed again before the end of the day with a port engine issue.
+On 26 March 2026, Glen Sannox suffered another port engine issue, cancelling three sailings that day, and not returning to service until 2 April 2026 after repairs to her exhaust system.
+With recurring technical issues with a port engine fuel pump, Glen Sannox was taken out of service on 6 April 2026, returning to the Troon - Brodick route on 8 April.